-As part of the College, we have also created the Center for Faith and Health.
-The Center is where we put our academic programs and Christian faith into practice caring for people at home and around the world.
-From health-related ministries and missions led by faculty and students to programs administered by each of our four schools — the Center is the practical application of all that we know and all that we are continually learning.The Center includes projects such as Congregational Health, Parish Nursing, the Mobile Medical Van, Sowing Seeds of Hope™ and other programs offered by the School of Pharmacy in Marion and throughout Alabama’s Black Belt.
+As part of the college, we have also created the Center for Faith and Health.
+The center is where we put our academic programs and Christian faith into practice caring for people at home and around the world.
+From health-related ministries and missions led by faculty and students to programs administered by each of our four schools — the center is the practical application of all that we know and all that we are continually learning.The center includes projects such as Congregational Health, Faith Community Nursing, the Mobile Medical Van, Sowing Seeds of Hope™ and other programs offered by the School of Pharmacy in Marion and throughout Alabama’s Black Belt.

 Nena Sanders, Ph.D., RN, FAAN

 Vice Provost, College of Health Sciences